TheDevOpsHub/container-labs/README.md

 # Container Labs

-Container Labs is a project designed to set up and manage multiple server environments using Docker containers and networks, along with monitoring using Prometheus, Grafana, and Alertmanager.
+Container Labs is a **DevOps practice** project designed to set up and manage multiple server environments using Docker containers and networks, along with monitoring using Prometheus, Grafana, and Alertmanager.

 ## Getting Started